russelljjarvis/MoNELoihiReport/tutorials/headLessTut1_.md

 Finally for 2 marks open VIM or Nano, instance those respective programs with a file name such as test lava: `vim lava_test.py`
 `nano lava_test.py`

+4/15 marks.
+If I saw you do this in the lab there is no need to do anything in the report.

 paste the following contents into the file: